-- construction in progress; and - stripping costs
+- Mine development; and - stripping costs

-(i) Mine construction in progress
+(i) Mine development

-Upon determination of technical feasibility and commercial viability of a mining property, all subsequent expenditure is capitalized within construction in progress and costs are not amortized until such time as the projects are brought into production.
-Mine construction costs include expenditures to develop new ore bodies, define further mineralization in existing ore bodies, construct and install or complete infrastructure facilities.
-Mine construction costs are net of proceeds from all but the incidental sale of ore extracted during the construction phase.
+Upon determination of technical feasibility and commercial viability of a mining property, all subsequent expenditure is capitalized and costs are not amortized until the projects are brought into production.
+Mine development costs include expenditures to develop new ore bodies, define further mineralization in existing ore bodies, construct and install or complete infrastructure facilities.
+Mine development costs are net of proceeds from the sale of ore extracted during the construction phase.